Anup-2002/Anup-2002.github.io/readme.md

 **Goal:** automate posting short, human-like community comments for trending cryptocurrencies.

 **High-level pipeline**

 - scrape trending coins →
-- generate a short message (Gemini, with optional Groq fallback) →
+- generate a short message OPENAI_API_KEY, with fallback) →
 - post the comment to CoinMarketCap using your logged-in session.

 ---